skskuzan/rd-linkforge/README.md

 # Linkforge

-A URL shortener with real-time click analytics, built incrementally as the course project for **Golang для розробників**.
+A URL shortener with real-time click analytics, built incrementally as the course project for **Golang for developers**.

 The design is specified in the project TDD; this repository is the skeleton it describes.